bhanuu-u/data-analysis-projects/ipl-2025-analysis/README.md

 ## 🎯 Project Objective

-The goal of this project is to explore IPL 2025 data and answer meaningful cricket-related questions using data analysis and visualization.
+The goal of this project is to explore IPL 2025 data and answer meaningful cricket-related questions through data analysis and visualization.

-The project focuses on:
+The analysis focuses on:

 - Team performance
 - Toss decisions